-- transaction: in the Finances API, a 'transaction' can be one of four things - a sales transaction (or order), a buyer refund, a seller credit (issued by eBay), or a monetary transaction involving a payment dispute initiated by a buyer through their payment provider.
+- transaction: in the Finances API, a 'transaction' can have one of six types - a sales transaction (or order), a buyer refund, a seller credit (issued by eBay), a monetary transaction involving a payment dispute initiated by a buyer through their payment provider, a shipping label purchase, or a transfer to eBay for a buyer reimbursement.
 The transaction object contains identifiers for the order and payout, and the status and dollar value of the order/payout.

 - getTransactions: this operation retrieves details on one or more monetary transactions.
-There are available filters to search for transactions by type (sale, refund, credit, or payment dispute), transactions within a date range, transactions in different states, or sellers can search for a specific transaction according to order ID, payout ID, or buyer user name.
+There are available filters to search for transactions by type (sale, refund, credit, payment dispute, shipping label, or transfer), transactions within a date range, transactions in different states, or sellers can search for a specific transaction according to order ID, payout ID, or buyer user name.
 There are query parameters available for sorting and pagination control.

-- getTransactionSummary: this operation retrieves counts and dollar values for payouts, seller credits, buyer refunds, payment holds, and payment disputes.
-Similar to the getTransactions operation, this operation has filters to search for transactions by type (sale, refund, credit, or payment dispute), transactions within a date range, transactions in different states, or sellers can search for a specific transaction according to order ID, payout ID, or buyer user name.
+- getTransactionSummary: this operation retrieves counts and dollar values for payouts, seller credits, buyer refunds, payment holds, payment disputes, and shipping labels.
+Similar to the getTransactions operation, this operation has filters to search for transactions by type (sale, refund, credit, payment dispute, shipping label, or transfer), transactions within a date range, transactions in different states, or sellers can search for a specific transaction according to order ID, payout ID, or buyer user name.

-- seller fund summary: this resource gives the seller dollar values for all pending sales funds that are eligible for a seller payout.
+- seller_funds_summary: this resource gives the seller dollar values for all pending sales funds that are eligible for a seller payout.